Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

 2. Comparison of embedding quality for Swiss Roll (800 points)

-   ​This table demonstrates that the ML-Enc outperforms all the other 6 methods in all the evaluation metrics, particularly significant in terms of the isometry (LGD, RRE and Trust) and Lipschitz (*K*-Min and *K*-Max) related metrics.
+   This table demonstrates that the ML-Enc outperforms all the other 6 methods in all the evaluation metrics, particularly significant in terms of the isometry (LGD, RRE and Trust) and Lipschitz (*K*-Min and *K*-Max) related metrics.

    |        | #Succ | L-KL   | RRE      | Trust  | LGD     | K-Min | K-Max   | MPE    |
    | ------ | ----- | ------ | -------- | ------ | ------- | ----- | ------- | ------ |